thoughtindustries/helium/tooling/cli/README.md

 `-i`, `-instance` (optional)

 Which instance from your `ti-config.json` file to be used, as noted by the instance nickname provided during initialization.
+If no instance is specified, the first instance in the `instances` array will be used.

 `-p`, `-port` (optional)